autoslug/modbot/README.md

 4. After you're done, rebase your branch onto `dev`, then create a pull request from your branch to `dev`, and (preferably), get it reviewed before you merge it.
   a.
 If there are changes on `dev` before you merge your pull request, please rebase again.
   b.
 Your branch doesn't have to be deleted, but you should merge `dev` into your branch if you don't delete it.
-5. Once the code in `/pi` and `/pico` is bug-free, safe to run on the robot, and the features in development are complete, create a pull request from the `dev` branch to the `main` branch.
+5. Once the code in `/pi` and `/pico` on the `dev` branch is bug-free, safe to run on the robot, and the features in development are complete, create a pull request from the `dev` branch to the `main` branch.
 This must be reviewed by at least one other person, before it can be merged.
 Once it is merged, merge `main` back into `dev`.